-Celebrate the arts and music as Peters Township School District’s Imagination Celebration returns this weekend.
+Celebrate the arts and music as ’s Imagination Celebration returns this weekend.
 District officials say much has been planned and it's better than ever.

 The event, benefitting the district’s fine art and music programs, gives students an opportunity to showcase their talents, and mingle with friends and families in an effort to celebrate their accomplishments and each other.